 General parking rules

-- in any area or space designated as emergency, essential services or disability parking (unless your vehicle is permitted).
+- in any area or space designated for emergency, essential services or disability parking (permitted vehicles are accepted).

 Unless otherwise signed, the following rules apply at intersections and bus stops: